Nature Shrieks, Again

 Nature makes all kinds of noises.
 Deep calls to deep.
 All creation is groaning as in childbirth.

-But the noise I’m hearing from this fire and seeing in this painting is a shriek of pain.
+But the noise I’m hearing from these fires and seeing in this painting is a shriek of pain.
 We humans treat nature as an object, not a subject.
 We stab the landscape with the destructive forces of climate change, drought, overpopulation, a careless and cruel attitude of ownership and objectification.
 (I’m talking about you, hikers who started the fire, but we’ve all set the dry stage for worldwide wildfires.)

 This fire is a shriek of pain from the land.